 We have over 1000 parents connected with the school and we try as much as possible to meet everyone as quickly as possible.
 We try and find a private space for you to speak about your concern.
 Sometimes we might need another professional to give another perspective or expertise.
 We want an equitable relationship with families where we respect the information you provide and we share how we work.
 This works best when our staff are treated respectfully, calmly and not in an aggressive manner.

 I want to talk to someone about my child’s learning

 In the first instance, it is important to have a discussion with the class teacher.
 They are really happy to listen to your views, find out what you know and share how we are working with your child at school.
 The best time for class teachers is usually after school.
-Please ask the office for an appointment with the teacher and we will make an appointment that gives both you and the teacher enough time to discuss the issue in depth.
+Please ask the office for an appointment with the teacher and we will make an appointment that gives both you and the teacher enough time to discuss it in depth.
 If you need further support or feel it is not resolved, it may be helpful to speak to the head of department.

 I want to talk about my child’s well-being